Driving north from Oslo (240-260km, 4 hours)

-The E18 road leads you north west from Oslo to Fagernes where you turn onto Rv51 to Beitostølen and Lom.
+The E18 road leads you north west from Oslo to Fagernes where you turn onto Rv51 to Beitostølen, Gjendesheim and Lom.
 Driving over Rv51 you will pass the beautiful boutique hotel Herangtunet.
 Here you also find the magnificent “Valdresflya” (A National Tourist Road) with magical vistas (but either stop or keep your eyes on the road) over the eastern part of Jotunheimen.
-Another sight you’ll pass is the famous Besseggen Ridge between the colourful alpine lakes Gjende and Bessvatnet.
-Make sure to check road conditions during the winter season.
+From Gjendesheim you can take the Gjende boat (Gjendebåten) to get further into the National Park.
+This is also the starting point for the famous Besseggen hike.
+From Bygdin you can take the boat M/B Bitihorn to Eidsbugarden or Torfinnsbu for several hikes in the National Park.

 From Trondheim the E6 will take you south Oppdal and over Dovrefjell.
 You sometimes share the road with huge 1,5 meters high and 400 kilos heavy Arctic mammals named Musk Oxen, famous for their mighty sight and memorable smell.
 After you reach Otta turn onto Rv15 and head westwards to Skjåk and Lom.
 Check road conditions in winter season for this route as well.